ljcucc/math_note_template/README.md

 # Math note template

+Purpose of this note template must trace back to my backstory.

+## Origin

 When I was in high school, I used to write math notes for homework by hand, just like two people talking to each other, carrying on a conversation from the beginning to the end of a math topic.

+During high school, I was deeply impacted by the support from my classmates and teachers.
+I always expect my notes would be helpful to others, and at the same time, I told myself they were also for my future self.
+However, upon entering university, that supportive environment was gone, and I fell into deep depression.

 After 5 years, I finally started developing this latex template system to improve my note-taking efficiency and manage my math notes in a more advanced way.